mmcgregor2021/CS180-Project04/README.md

 Tests some functionality of the Board, Comment and LogInTest classes using print statements.

 ### Student
-A type of person without the authority to do teacher-specific actions.
+A type of person without the authority to do student-specific actions.
 - Implements Java's Serializable interface
 - Extends Person